 The New Orleans Metropolitan Planning Area (MPA) is in southeast Louisiana.
-It includes the urbanized portions of Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles, and St. John the Baptist Parishes.
-In 2020 the UZA had a total population of 921,653 people.
+It includes the urbanized portions of Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles, St. James, and St. John the Baptist Parishes.
+In 2020 the UZA had a total population of 963,212 people.

-Within the New Orleans MPA there are 1,781 miles of Federal Aid roadways, including one interstate highway, I-10, and three interstate spurs.
+Within the New Orleans MPA there are 1,781 miles of Federal Aid roadways, including two interstate highways and three interstate spurs, and one interstate loop.
 There are five transit providers that, in 2019, provided over 20 million trips to passengers on buses, streetcars, and ferries.

 Two of the four seaports in the urbanized area, the Port of South Louisiana, and the Port of New Orleans, are among the largest in the world.
 There are six Class I railroads, providing access to over 132,000 miles of track across North America.
-The Louis Armstrong New Orleans International Airport is in the city of Kenner.
+The Louis Armstrong New Orleans International Airport is in the city of Kenner and operates as a Class B airspace.

-While the region is growing, the rate of growth is not high enough to necessitate substantial new, Single Occupant Vehicle oriented capacity increases on the highway system.
+While the region is growing, the rate of growth is not high enough to necessitate substantial new, single occupant vehicle-oriented capacity increases on the highway system.
 A managed approach to existing assets is therefore the priority for the New Orleans urbanized area.
-This management must, however, include hardening against extreme weather events which are worsening in the face of climate change.
+This management must, however, include hardening against extreme weather events (including raising road elevations) which are worsening in the face of climate change.
 It may also include right-sizing infrastructure for current needs and adding multimodal capacity.